-Brandeis University is a medium-sized private research university located just west of Boston, Massachusetts.
+Brandeis University is a medium-sized private research university located in Waltham, Massachusetts.

 The residential campus is a dynamic and diverse learning community known for its vibrant, free-thinking intellectual atmosphere.

 The University is named for the late Louis D. Brandeis, the distinguished associate justice of the United States Supreme Court, and reflects the values of academic excellence, commitment to social justice, and concern for the world that he personified.

 The University enrolls 3,600 undergraduates and 1,600 graduate students.
 U.S. News & World Report has continuously ranked Brandeis University among the most selective national universities.
 International students comprise close to 20 percent of the student body.

 Our 235-acre campus is located in the suburbs of Boston, a global hub for higher education and innovation.

 Our faculty are leaders in their fields, as passionate about teaching and mentorship as they are about pushing the boundaries of knowledge.
 Our students are motivated, compassionate, curious and open to exploring new and challenging experiences.